Home Metro Vancouver Municipalities and Parts of Town Langley British Columbia Aldor Acres Farm and Pumpkin Patch

 The Aldor Acres Pumpkin Patch

-In the fall Aldor Acres holds its annual Pumpkin Festival.
-This is the busiest time of year for the farm as it has its pumpkin patch, petting barn and many other family-friendly activities.
+In the fall Aldor Acres holds its annual pumpkin patch.
+This is the busiest time of year for the farm as it also includes a petting barn and many other family-friendly activities.
 Thousands of people attend the event each year.

-The Pumpkin Patch at Aldor Acres is open from 9:00 am to 5:00 pm every day from September 21st until October 31st in 2024.
+The Pumpkin Patch at Aldor Acres is usually open from 9:00 am to 5:00 pm every day from around late September until October 31st.

 Fall Activities at Aldor Acres Farm